-- CO 1: Understand the importance of the algebraic properties with regard to working with various number systems, explain the significance of the notion of a normal subgroup, quotient group, simple group. - CO 2: Know and recognize the concepts of homomorphism, isomorphism and automorphism and understand permutation group, external and internal products. - CO 3: Describe the structure of finite abelian group using Sylow's theorems. - CO 4: State the definitions of ring, subring, ideal, ring homomorphism.
+- CO 1: Understand the importance of the algebraic properties with regard to working with various number systems, explain the significance of the notion of a normal subgroup, quotient group, and cyclic group. - CO 2: Know and recognize the concepts of homomorphism, isomorphism and automorphism and understand permutation group. - CO 3: Describe the structure of finite abelian group using Sylow's theorems. - CO 4: State the definitions Direct Products: External and Internal, its applications; Semi direct Products, Recognition Theorems on semi direct products.